 In July and August of 2010, unhealthy floods wiped out 1.2 million large and small animals in Pakistan and left those that survived in poor condition with limited access to food.
 For Eid-ul-Azha that year, Pakistan Animal Welfare Society (PAWS) initiated a campaign to help restore the lives and livelihood of people affected by the […]

 Little Chutku, viagra Bills and Billy are up for adoption.
 Please help us find them loving homes.

+Coverage of PAWS Eid Campaign in Newsline Magazine.
 After the devastating floods of 2010, medications a non-profit organisation wants Pakistanis to think a little differently for Eid-ul-Azha this year.
 PAWS, look the Pakistan Animal Welfare Society, look is asking citizens to think about saving animals instead of sacrificing them.
 The volunteer-run group says that because […]

 Chris Anderson, curator of TED Talks, writes about PAWS flood relief efforts on his blog: 80% of the flood affected population relies on agriculture and animals for their livelihoods.
 Around 1.2 million livestock and 6 million poultry have died throughout the country.
 The hundreds of thousands of animals that have survived are in urgent need […]

 Report in DAWN: THATTA, viagra sale Aug 30: Man and the beast are equally hit by the floods but man being more intelligent and resourceful managed to shift to safety leaving cattle, troche dogs and cats to fend for themselves.
 More here.